No Community Cases; 1 Case Of COVID-19 In Managed Isolation

 There are no cases of COVID-19 to report in the community in New Zealand today.

-There is 1 case to report related to recent returnees in managed isolation facilities since the Ministry’s last update yesterday.
+There is one case to report related to recent returnees in managed isolation facilities since the Ministry’s update yesterday.

 New border cases in New Zealand